CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 The **project based** shared storage can be found under `/scratch/project_<project_id>`.
 Note that this folder is shared by **all users** in a project.
 This folder is not meant for long term data storage and files that have not been used for 90 days will be automatically removed.
+The default quota for this folder is 1 TB.
 There is also a persistent **project based** storage with a default quota of 50 GB.
 It is located under `/projappl/project_<project_id>`.

 Each user can store up to 10 GB of data in their home directory (`$HOME`).